understrap/understrap-child/.github/README.md

 So you have one clean CSS file at the end and just one request.

-Add your own JS files to `/src/js/` to have them bundled into `/js/child-theme.js` and `/js/child-theme.min.js`.
+Add your own JS to `/src/js/custom-javascript.js` to have it bundled into `/js/child-theme.js` and `/js/child-theme.min.js`.

 ## Developing With NPM, postCSS, Rollup, SASS and BrowserSync